 Elected members of the Undergraduate Council shall serve for three-year terms.
 Ex-officio non-voting members shall come from: Enrollment Management (Student Affairs), the Academic Outreach and Continuing Education, Academic Advising Center (formerly known as University College), the Graduate School, University Professor(s), and administrators in Undergraduate Studies; other ex officio non-voting members may be added as deemed necessary by the Associate Academic Vice President for Undergraduate Studies.
 The Associate Academic Vice President for Undergraduate Studies or a person so designated by that office shall chair the Council.
-The Council shall report directly to the office of the Senior Vice President for Academic Affairs and Dean of Undergraduate Studies, and the academic policies and procedures recommended by the Council shall be subject to approval through the regular governance process including the Academic Senate.
+The Council shall report directly to the office of the Senior Vice President for Academic Affairs through the Associate Vice President for Academic Affairs and Dean of Undergraduate Studies, and the academic policies and procedures recommended by the Council shall be subject to approval through the regular governance process including the Academic Senate.